b. April 9, 1969 Tallinn

 As a talented and prolific creator, Tõnu Kõrvits has gained recognition from the Estonian state and cultural institutions a number of times.
 He was awarded the Heino Eller Music Prize in 2001, the Young Artist Prize by the Board of the President’s Cultural Foundation in 2002, the Annual Prize of the Endowment for Music of the Cultural Endowment of Estonia in 2004 and 2014 and the Annual Prize of the Cultural Endowment of Estonia in 2020.
 Kõrvits' symphonic work Eldorado won the Third Prize at the International Lepo Sumera Composition Contest for Young Composers in Tallinn in 2003.
 In 2006 he received Cultural Endowment's Live and Shine grant, in 2007 was awarded the Annual Music Prize of the Estonian Music Council for his contribution to Estonian orchestral music, in 2011 and 2016, the Cultural Prize of the Republic of Estonia and in 2014, Prize of the Estonian Music Days Festival 2013.
-Tõnu Kõrvits was recognised by Estonian Choral Association as the Choir Composer of the Year 2014, Estonian Public Broadcasting chose Kõrvits as the Musician of the Year 2015.
+Tõnu Kõrvits was recognised by Estonian Choral Association as the Choir Composer of the Year 2014 and 2021, Estonian Public Broadcasting chose Kõrvits as the Musician of the Year 2015.
 Composer's CD "Moorland Elegies" was given the Estonian Music Award in the category of Classical Album of the Year 2017.
 Since 2015, Tõnu Kõrvits is an honorary citizen of Clarksdale Mississippi for his music through which he has brought honor to Clarksdale, The Delta and to the preservation of the Blues.
 In 2016, Kõrvits was given the Order of the White Star 3rd Class.
 In 2018, Tõnu Kõrvits was given the Lepo Sumera Award for Composition.

 © EMIC 2011